bcstestit/cli/README.md

 # azure cli action test with useragent and log
 Shashban is happy!
-Yeah ... this is fueling ACR and is testing teams
+Yeah ... this is fueling ACR